Funecio-Agrante/ocd-compilation-generator/output_markdown/GodsOnChainFeb1_2025.md

 | @cryptoniusrex | [Using EVERY light Atlantean in a deck at the same time! and some thoughts on the Archtype](https://peakd.com/hive-173286/@cryptoniusrex/using-every-light-atlantean-in-a-deck-at-the-same-time-and-some-thoughts-on-the-archtype) |
 <p></p>

-A very creative, out of the beaten path idea for a Light deck using some infamous and also seldom-used cards.
+A very creative, out-of-the-beaten-path idea for a Light deck using some infamous and also seldom-used cards.
 It takes a special kind of talent to come up with ideas like this.

 [![Using EVERY light Atlantean in a deck at the same time! and some thoughts on the Archtype](https://files.peakd.com/file/peakd-hive/cryptoniusrex/AKPkc2auZGQwKs12N7gFh4xYfxHWJ2VrpegzbYkdHsvoVxeM2BjwN84hdStEr39.jpg)](https://peakd.com/hive-173286/@cryptoniusrex/using-every-light-atlantean-in-a-deck-at-the-same-time-and-some-thoughts-on-the-archtype)

-> Yes, it&#x27;s a overheal light deck with BOTC.
-But I&#x27;ve been told it is more fun to play against than the norm, there is an interplay of bodies and removals not just Lysander sitting all by himself tossing spells left and right.
+> Yes, it's a overheal light deck with BOTC.
+But I've been told it is more fun to play against than the norm, there is an interplay of bodies and removals not just Lysander sitting all by himself tossing spells left and right.
 Sadly cards like heiragon and prophet of progress require...

 ![Compilation Divider.png](https://files.peakd.com/file/peakd-hive/agrante/23tbD2c2P2Leh2C6yJjGmLfCjsWoYQkP8CUjXJ2aY9RePdzxXp1Beoax18mw1zGRpQ2Kx.png)